 I recently stumbled on this wonderful idea by a woman named Rochelle and decided to enter her photo prompt club type thing that she has on her blog.
 The challenge is to write a story about a photo that is given out weekly as a prompt.
 The flash fiction should be under 100 words and I’ve managed to do that!
 If anyone else is interested in participating Rochelle’s blog link will be below the photo.

 Carnage 92 words

 Whenever disasters such as these sweep the land, it strips away all that was pure and only leaves the carnage.
 It shows us our mistakes, our trash.
-As a survivor, I feel ashamed at what I see; deep beneath the plastics and metals is death.
+As a survivor, I feel ashamed of what I see; deep beneath the plastics and metals is death.
 I feel ashamed at what our kind has done so I walk amongst the wreckage.
-I embrace it, and shout out my rage, so that perhaps someone will hear it.
+I embrace it and shout out my rage so that perhaps someone will hear it.
 So that perhaps something can change.
 So that perhaps, the next disaster will only leave the pure.

 “When life gives you pineapples, take them because, hey, free pineapples”